VOC and ODOR filtration

 • Paints, varnishes and stains

-• Fuels and chemicals intended for incineration
+• Fuels and chemicals intended for combustion

 • Fabrics and furniture